 - Legislative representation.
 ONPA employs a lobbyist to monitor all state and federal legislation that might affect newspapers.
 In the event that newspapers propose a bill, or if we might be affected by a bill, our lobbyist presents testimony, informs publishers of the action being proposed, and encourages publishers and editors to respond appropriately.

-- Legal Hotline, probably the most appreciated service offered by ONPA, allows reporters and editors to call a telephone number and speak to an attorney without charge about an imminent problem relating to open meetings and records laws and about libel questions.
+- Legal Hotline.
+Probably the most appreciated service offered by ONPA, the legal hotline allows reporters and editors to call a telephone number and speak to an attorney without charge about an imminent problem relating to open meetings and records laws and about libel questions.

 - Advertising sales and placement.
-ONPA's corporate subsidiary, Oregon Newspaper Advertising Company (ONAC), makes presentations to regional and national advertising agencies on behalf of member newspapers and processes multiple-market advertising orders as a one-order, one-bill, one-check service for advertisers.
+ONPA's advertising division, Real Access Media Placement (RAMP), makes presentations to regional and national advertising agencies on behalf of member newspapers and processes multiple-market advertising orders as a one-order, one-bill, one-check service for advertisers.

-- ONAC has low printing prices contracted with a local printer that sales staff at the member newspapers can offer to their clients at our contracted price.
+- RAMP has low printing prices contracted with a local printer that sales staff at the member newspapers can offer to their clients at our contracted price.

 - Oregon Friendship Network was formed by a group of Oregon newspapers to permit single adults to meet each other through newspaper personal ads and limited-access telephone connections.